guoyu511/funnyp/index.md

 `Reverse proxy rule` is a powerful tool for development.
 It handle requests and pass requests to the upstream server.
 The process of request forwarding is transparent for client.
 This allows you to easily export your own http services as a specific domain name.
 For example, make all request to `www.google.com` point to your own server and port.

-To create a reverse proxy rule, yo click `Add Rule` button and select the `reverse proxy` option, then type the `regex` as expect url to match and the `upstream` as the url to request to the upstream server.
+To create a reverse proxy rule, click `Add Rule` button and select the `reverse proxy` option, then type the `regex` as expect url to match and the `upstream` as the url to request to the upstream server.

 Here are some examples: